Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 - Pain is interfering with daily activities

-- You’ve had a recent injury
+- You have had a recent injury

 - You have long-term or recurring pain